PeridexisErrant/dfhack/docs/Structures.rst

    /library/xml/SYNTAX
    /library/xml/how-to-update

-This experimental section included the ``df-structures`` xml files in our documentation.
-We hope to eventually parse to nice markup; but either way you can read about what structures are available to developers.
+This experimental section includes the ``df-structures`` xml files in our documentation, so you can read about what structures are available.

 .. toctree::
    :maxdepth: 1